-- A. Notification: Notify the Engineer prior to start of clearing and grubbing activities. - B. Tree Cutting: - 1.
-October 1 through March 31: No restrictions on tree cutting. - 2.
-April 1 through September 30: Cut trees only after authorized by the Engineer and upon receiving a copy of the Determination of Effect indicating no affect to threatened or endangered species is expected within the work area. - C. Removal: Remove the following items: - 1.
-Trees and stumps, including roots, to a depth of at least 12 inches.
+A. Notification: Notify the Engineer prior to start of clearing and grubbing activities.

+B. Tree Cutting:

+- 1. October 1 through March 31: No restrictions on tree cutting. - 2.
+April 1 through September 30: Cut trees only after authorized by the Engineer and upon receiving a copy of the Determination of Effect indicating no affect to threatened or endangered species is expected within the work area. - C. Removal: Remove the following items: - Trees and stumps, including roots, to a depth of at least 12 inches.
 Place backfill to fill the hole. - 2.
 Logs and downed timber. - 3.
 Hedge rows, brush, field fence, and agricultural products. - 4.
 Vegetation and rubbish. - 5.
-Other objectionable materials. - D. Disposal: Material from clearing and grubbing may be removed according to Iowa Code 335 and must meet local ordinances. - 1.
+Other objectionable materials. - D. Disposal: Dispose of material from clearing and grubbing according to Iowa Administrative Code 567-23.2 and must meet local ordinances.
+If burning is not allowed, proceed as follows: - 1.
 Process by chipping logs, downed timber, or brush for mulching material; or salvage logs and downed timber for firewood. - 2.
 Other vegetation, including corn stubble, may be disked into the existing soil if approved by the Engineer. - 3.
 Haul vegetative materials from clearing and grubbing that are not handled on the project to a yard waste disposal site. - 4.
 Remove field fence and other non-vegetative materials from the project.